Showing posts with label Yacht Wreck. Show all posts

 Other Catania marinas, in particularly the Circolo Nautico V.I.C. located under the Eastern breakwater arms also suffered damage with some small boats sunk.

-Palermo's Villa Igiea marina suffered the most high profile sinking, as the Eastern break water lost part of its structural integrity with this leading to boats and yachts from eight to twenty meters breaking there moorings on Tuesday night.
+Palermo's Villa Igiea marina suffered the most high profile wreck, as the Eastern break water lost part of its structural integrity with this leading to boats and yachts from eight to twenty meters breaking there moorings on Tuesday night.
 The Diano 24 m/y Charlie Elle suffered the worst fate and partially sunk as it was hit on it's starboard by the bow and anchor of a nearby Jeanneau Yachts 60 named Cecille which broke free from its forward lines.
 A sailing catamaran of about fifteen meters also partially sunk.

 In Palermo the other more exposed to the East Marina Arenella had important damage with wrecked marina piers and sunken boats reported.
 In this picture we can see a Cranchi 39 Endurance near another not identifiable sport cruiser.
 Picture credit to Giuseppe Alioto.